USNS Sgt. Truman Kimbro: Korean War service

 Throughout the Korean War, the ship was primarily employed in moving vital cargo across the Pacific Ocean to United Nations forces fighting on that embattled peninsula.
 She also made shorter runs to Alaskan ports and to central Pacific bases.

 Post-war service

 After the war, her itinerary was extended to include most large Far Eastern ports.
 In the spring of 1958, she was shifted temporarily to Greenland, transatlantic, and Mediterranean runs.

 She completed her last voyage to the Mediterranean in October; transited the Suez Canal in November; and resumed cargo operations in the Pacific in December.
-Since then, into 1974, the Victory ship continued to carry cargo for MSTS, now called the Military Sealift Command.

 Post-war decommissioning and career

 Sgt.
 Truman Kimbro was placed out of service at an unknown date and struck from the Navy List on 15 June 1973.
+Since then, into 1975, it continued to carry cargo for MSTS, now called the Military Sealift Command (MSC).
+In late April 1975 the ship was part of a flotilla of MSC ships that carried out seaborne evacuations of South Vietnamese from Saigon Port during the Fall of Saigon.

 She was placed into reserve at the National Defense Reserve Fleet, Suisun Bay, Benicia, California until sold for scrapping on 1 October 1982.